 Outdoor conservation work

-Park Farm has achieved RSPCA Freedom Foods status which they have successfully.
+Park Farm has achieved RSPCA Freedom Foods status.
 This ensures that the high standards that the cattle and sheep should be kept in have been met.

 Working with the local community

-Local school, Anson Primary spent a day at Shugborough helping us plan the new Explorer’s Wood natural play area.
-The children came up with some wonderful ideas and suggestions that have been pivotal in the new play area design which will reflect the theme of travel and adventure that is at theheart of Shugbrough’s history.
-We’re working on the play area throughout spring and we hope to have it ready for May half-term.
+Local school Anson Primary spent a day at Shugborough helping us plan the new Explorer’s Wood natural play area.
+The children came up with some wonderful ideas and suggestions that have been pivotal in the new play area design, which reflects the themes of travel and adventure that is at the heart of Shugborough’s history.
+We’re currently working on the second and third phase of the play area.

-Local families have taken part in a ‘Family muck in day’ and helped us to move logs so we can create important wildlife corridors in the Arboretum prior to opening.
+Local families have taken part in a ‘Family muck in day’ and helped us to move logs to create important wildlife corridors in the Arboretum.

 Inside the mansion

-In the mansion vital conservation work to the Lichfield Apartments, as well as to ensure visitor safety are continuing, and we hope to open the apartments to visitors this summer.
+There is ongoing vital conservation work happening to the Lichfield Apartments to protect the collection as well as ensuring visitor safety.
+We hope to open the apartments to visitors later in the year.

 We’ve also been improving the visitor facilities at Shugborough.
-This includes a new car park, and the refurbishment of both the Park Farm Café and the Mansion Tea-room.
+This includes a new car park, Visitor Reception and the refurbishment of both the Park Farm Café and the Mansion Tea-room.

-A previous Visitor Reception building adjacent to the Walled Garden will become a Plant Sales shop selling plants and produce from the Walled Garden and we hope to have this open late spring.
+A previous Visitor Reception building adjacent to the Walled Garden has become a Plant Sales shop selling plants and produce from the Walled Garden.

 We’ve also refurbished our National Trust shop.
 You’ll find it up in the Midden Yard near the mansion.